 Candyce CARRAGHER has assisted at FCT events in Northern Ireland, Iraq and Nigeria.
 She is working towards a Master’s degree at the University of Massachusetts Boston’s John W. McCormack Graduate School of Policy & Global Studies in the Conflict Resolution, Human Security & Global Governance.
 She is the Assistant to the President at CAPA The Global Education Network.

-Emanuela DEL RE is an Italian scholar and an expert in geopolitics, conflict studies and security issues, with specialism in the Balkans, Caucasus and the Middle East.
+Emanuela DEL RE is an Italian scholar and an expert in geopolitics, conflict studies and security issues, with a specialism in the Balkans, Caucasus, and the Middle East.
 She is a Professor at the University Niccolò Cusano, Rome, and she has been Jean Monnet Professor at University “Sapienza”, Rome.
 She is the National Coordinator of the Section of “Sociology of Religion” of the Italian Sociological Association (AIS).
 Emanuela is Founder and Chair of EPOS, an independent non-profit agency operating in the field of conflict resolution and prevention, working for Syrian refugees and others in the MY FUTURE Project.
 She is the Vice President of FCT Europe.

-She is a member of editing committee and author of Italian Geopolitical Review Limes; editor-author of Italian Review on Intelligence Gnosis (Italian Min. of Interiors).
+She is a member of the editing committee and author of Italian Geopolitical Review Limes; editor-author of Italian Review on Intelligence Gnosis (Italian Min. of Interiors).
 She also serves as reference-consultant for international institutions and research institutes, as well as member-associate of think tanks and research groups, including: (Istituto Affari Internazionali (IAI); Forum for Cities in Transition (Boston); Italian Sociological Association (AIS); Human Dignity and Humiliation Studies (Columbia University); and Military Center for Strategic Studies.

 Emanuela has chaired and organised panels and sessions in numerous conferences and seminars (European Parliament; World Economic Forum (Poland); London School of Economics).
 She is the author of several books and essays, and director of video-documentaries, including The Denied Yazidi Festival.